scilus/scil-documentation/source/coding/git.rst

 Ex: you're trying to develop a feature on, ex, scilpy, and your collegue is developping another feature on his own computer.
 1) You don't want to save it constantly, dropbox-style.
 You only want to add your code once you're sure it has been correctly tested.
 2) If the two of you want to add your features, we need a way to deal with conflicts if you have changed the same files.
 Git does that.
 Github and bitbuckets are two websites offering git as service in a user-friendly way.

 You can find many good tutorials on internet, such as `this one <https://git-scm.com/doc>`_ on the official website.
+Or check `this very nice introduction <https://docs.google.com/presentation/d/1z0gsgM2Of3TIBSmJUVNPJJR6UkWZEEE_OBVYixOT8iA/edit#slide=id.g6b1c9a75fb_2_789.>`_ by Alex from our lab.

 How we use git in the lab
 -------------------------